How I Got There

-JOEL SIMPSON, found his lifelong interest in landscape photography and geology merging with the Surrealist and abstract art he loves in his most recent body of work, The Surreal in the Real.
-Over the past two decades he has traveled extensively in search of exceptional geological locations to furnish the raw material for his visions.
-He believes that powerful images made from provocative details of the Earth's crust can strengthen the aesthetic bond, and therein the spiritual one, between humanity and a Planet in distress.
+Over the past two decades JOEL SIMPSON has traveled extensively in search of exceptional geological locations to furnish the raw material for his visions.
+He hopes that powerful images made from provocative details of the Earth's crust can strengthen the aesthetic bond, and therein the spiritual one, between humanity and a planet in distress.

-Simpson’s work has been exhibited in Paris (Musée de l’érotisme), Tours, Rome, Barcelona, and many US galleries and art fairs.
+Simpson’s work has been exhibited in Paris (Musée de l’érotisme), Tours (France), Rome, Barcelona, and many US galleries and art fairs.
 Special recognition must be given to the Williamsburg Art and Historical (WAH) Center, with its visionary director, Yuko Nii.
 The WAH Center in Brooklyn, NY, has consistently supported Simpson's work since 2003, in its two to three exhibitions per year, including a solo show of Simpson's work in September, 2021.
 In 2007 Simpson curated its first photography show, Sun Pictures to Mega-Pixels, featuring 300 works of 125 photographers, emphasizing non-conventional photographic processes.

 Simpson's awards include ten Black and White Spider Awards (2012–2020), and was named one of the "Best Landscape Photographers of 2019” and again in 2021 by One Eyeland (India).
 His 2019 book, Earthforms: Intimate Portraits of Our Planet, was featured on the cover of Natural History Magazine (June, 2019) and won the 2019 Nautilus Gold Award for Art and Photography.
-A shorter book, Playgrounds for the Mind (50 pp.) came out in 2021 and now is in its third edition (See Publications.)
+A shorter book, Playgrounds for the Mind (50 pp.) came out in 2021 and now is in its third edition (See Bookstore.)
 His work is collected by the Williamsburg Art and Historical Center in Brooklyn, New York.
 For a complete C. V. click here.

 My Work